ivanmugu/homologyviz/README.md

 ## 📝 Notes

-I am developing HomologyViz in my free time, so if you find a bug, it may take me some time to fix it.
+- I am developing HomologyViz in my free time, so if you find a bug, it may take me some time to fix it.
 However, I will fix the problems as soon as possible.
-Also, if you have any suggestions, let me know, and I will try to implement them.
+- If you have any suggestions, let me know, and I will try to implement them.